 If the height of a caster needs to be raised, shims must be installed under the casters which need leveling.
 Extra large washers, available at most hardware or furniture stores, can be used to shim casters, or contact the factory for caster shims.

-Do not level casters by unscrewing them and leaving them loose.
-This will damage the cabinet and threaded holes, voiding your warranty.
+Do not attempt to level casters by unscrewing them from the cabinet and leaving them loose, as this will cause damage to the cabinet and leg hole threads, voiding all warranties.

 FIGURE 3: Installing Casters